 Under Article 69(2) of the Rules of Procedure, the unsuccessful party is to be ordered to pay the costs.
-Since the Kingdom of Spain has failed in its submissions, it must be ordered to pay the costs.
+Since the Hellenic Republic and the Kingdom of Spain, which intervened on its behalf, have failed in their submissions, they must be ordered to pay the costs.